ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If verification succeeds, the handler identifies the public keys of the current group members for which either:

-  - the role identifier matches with one of those indicated in the request (including the exact combination of roles requested), or
+  - the role identifier matches with one of those indicated in the request; note that the request can contain a "combination of roles", where the handler select all group members who have all roles included in the combination.
   - the identifier matches with one of those indicated in the request.

 Then, the handler returns a 2.05 (Content) message response with payload formatted as a CBOR map, containing only the 'pub\_keys' and 'peer\_roles' parameters from {{gid-post}}.
 In particular, 'pub\_keys' encodes the list of public keys of those group members including the respective member identifiers, while 'peer\_roles' encodes their respective role (or CBOR array of roles) in the group.